petesharum/intro-to-react/exercises/10-filter-by-category/INSTRUCTIONS.md

 # Exercise 10: Filter by Category

-Last exercise, we began a feature that will allow users to filter by category.
-We created a dynamic list of categories based on our menu data, and in this exercise, we will add the filtering functionality.
+We've created a dynamic list of categories based on our menu data.
+Now we will add the filtering functionality.

-For the purposes of this exercise, we will use the `useState` hook to track filter state locally.

 - [`menu.exercise.jsx`](./src/menu.exercise.jsx)